bovee/entab/README.md

      states, and well-tested code.

 3. *Language bindings:*
-     Support using entab from a decent selection of the programming languages currently used for science, data science, and related fields.
-Currently supporting Python and Javascript with possible support for Julia and R in the future.
+     Support using Entab from a decent selection of the programming languages currently used for science, data science, and related fields.
+Currently supporting Python, Javascript, and experimentally R with possible support for Julia in the future.

 5. *Speed:*
-     entab should be as fast as possible while still prioritizing the above issues.
+     Entab should be as fast as possible while still prioritizing the above issues.
 Parsers are split into two forms: a fast one that produces a specialized struct and a slow one that produces a generic record and is capable of being switched to at run time.